Joey Castillo

-Joseph William Castillo (born March 30, 1966) is an American musician and songwriter.
-He is best known for being the drummer of the hard rock band Queens of the Stone Age from 2002 to 2012.
-He is currently a member of Circle Jerks, The Bronx and Zakk Sabbath, with former bands including Danzig, Wasted Youth, Eagles of Death Metal, California Breed, Sugartooth, Zilch, and Scott Weiland and the Wildabouts.
+Joseph William Castillo (born March 30, 1966) is an American musician.
+He is best known for being the drummer of the stoner rock band Queens of the Stone Age from 2002 to 2012.
+He is currently a member of Circle Jerks, The Bronx, DOOM Regulator, Zakk Sabbath and Sugartooth, with former bands including Danzig, Wasted Youth, California Breed, Zilch, and Scott Weiland and the Wildabouts.

 From 1994 to 2002, Castillo was the drummer of Danzig, recording three studio albums with the band before joining Queens of the Stone Age in 2002 to tour in support of their breakthrough album, Songs for the Deaf.
 He recorded two albums, Lullabies to Paralyze (2005), Era Vulgaris (2007), and half of ...Like Clockwork (2013) before being fired by founding member Josh Homme during the process.

 Since leaving Queens of the Stone Age and Homme side project Eagles of Death Metal in 2012, Castillo joined California Breed, replacing founding member Jason Bonham, joined Scott Weiland and the Wildabouts, touring with the band before the singer's death in 2015, and joined three groups with former Queens of the Stone Age bandmate Nick Oliveri: supergroups Bloodclot (with John Joseph of Cro-Mags and Todd Youth, former Danzig and Murphy's Law guitarist), Royale Daemons (with Wino), and historic punk band Bl'ast.
 Castillo also has joined Zakk Wylde-led Black Sabbath cover band Zakk Sabbath.
+In 2023, Castillo along with Tim Armstrong and Jesse Michaels formed the band DOOM Regulator.